Altermagnets versus Antiferromagnets: Abstract

 \section{Abstract}

-Altermagnets are metals with a momentum-dependent spin splitting of electron bands due to a specific crystal structure, which is invariant under time reversal only in combination with rotations and reflections.
-The developed phenomenological approach makes it possible to obtain a spectrum of electron bands in an altermagnet corresponding to an antiferromagnet with the same symmetry.
-The anomalous Hall effect is an inherent property of substances whose electron band dispersion is characterized by the Berry curvature.
-Calculations of the Berry curvature were performed for altermagnet analogs of collinear antiferromagnet, weak ferromagnetic antiferromagnet, and ferrimagnetic structures.
-It was shown that in the specific cases under consideration, the anomalous Hall effect in the absence of an external magnetic field is possible only in the state of a weak ferromagnet.
+Altermagnets are metals with a momentum-dependent spin splitting of electron bands due to a specific crystal structure that is invariant under time reversal only in combination with rotations and reflections, or lacks time reversal altogether.
+The developed phenomenological approach allows one to obtain a spectrum of electron bands in an altermagnet corresponding to an antiferromagnet with the same symmetry.
+There are considered collinear antiferromagnets, weak ferromagnetic antiferromagnets, and ferrimagnetic structures.
+It is shown that only a weak ferromagnetic antiferromagnet has a nonzero Berry curvature.